bhavyabaweja/Cryptonite-TP-Bhavya/06_Practicing_Piping.md

 ` cat /home/hacker/the-flag`
 ## Redirecting errors
 Error channel can also be redirected just like the output.<br>
-A File Descriptor (FD) is a number the describes a communication channel in Linux.
+A File Descriptor (FD) is a number that describes a communication channel in Linux.
 You've already been using them, even though you didn't realize it.
 We're already familiar with three:

 FD 0: Standard Input
 FD 1: Standard Output